10-3-pursuit/project-solo-full-stack-portfolio/README.md

 #### Differentiation goals

-This section of the project measures your ability to go above and beyond.
-To score points in this section, you should incorporate two features, technologies, or skills not explicitly required by the instructions.
+This portion of the project measures your ability to go above and beyond and differentiate yourself from other programmers.
+To score points, you should incorporate two features, technologies, or skills not explicitly required by these instructions.

 _Make sure to include a description of any differentiating features you implemented inside your readme.md._ You may choose from the list below or come up with features or tasks that are more relevant to your specific implementation of the project.